-When visiting the city, one place which you certainly cannot miss is the historic district of old Montreal, which is characterised by its Old Port and many centuries old buildings.
+When visiting the city, one place you certainly cannot miss is the historic district of old Montreal, characterized by its Old Port and many centuries-old buildings.

-One of the most important structures in Old Montreal, which is likely where you’ll want to base yourself during any stay in the city, is undoubtedly the Notre Dame Basilica, which is widely regarded around the world as being one of the most beautiful examples of Gothic revival architecture.
+One of the most important structures in Old Montreal, where you’ll likely want to base yourself during any stay in the city, is undoubtedly the Notre Dame Basilica, which is widely regarded worldwide as one of the most beautiful examples of Gothic revival architecture.

 The building is of such historical importance that it has been designated as a Historic Site of Canada since 1989.
 Please note that visitors who wish to see the interior of the Basilica outside of mass hours will have to pay a standard entrance fee.